-Do you often wake up with back pain or feel discomfort in your back, buttocks, or legs?
-If you're limiting your movements out of fear of making it worse, physical therapy may be the solution.
+If you wake up with back pain or experience discomfort in your back, buttocks, or legs, physical therapy could help.

-Instead of masking the pain with medication, physical therapy targets the root cause—offering lasting relief without the risks of opioids or surgery.
+Unlike medications, physical therapy addresses the root cause to provide lasting relief without the risks associated with opioids or surgery.

 Back pain and sciatica are treatable with physical therapy.
 At first, your therapist will focus on relieving pain.
 As symptoms ease, therapy will shift to core strengthening, flexibility, and teaching you proper posture and movement habits to avoid future injury.
 If you're dealing with sciatica, specific stretches will be included to help release pressure on the sciatic nerve and speed up recovery.